 Surely the prison capital of the U.S. would be Florence, Arizona.
-(Not to be confused with supermax prison in Florence, Colorado, where people like Ted Kazynski and Zacharias Massaoui are stored.)
+(Not to be confused with supermax prison in Florence, Colorado, where Ted Kazynski and Zacharias Massaoui are stored.)
 Maybe there’s a town with more, or better hidden prisons than here.

 Florence is one of the oldest towns in Arizona, and proclaims its “historic downtown” at every turn.
 It has a population of 25,000+.
 Given that there are at least three large prisons there, it puzzles me that they should have an 8.1% unemployment rate.
 If prisons are the successful commercial enterprise that they claim to be, there should at least be a low unemployment rate in the town where the prisons are.